vitessio/website/content/en/docs/21.0/user-guides/sql/vtexplain-in-bulk.md

  | grep -v mysql > queries_for_vtexplain.txt
 ```

-## 3. Populate fake values for your queries
+## 3. Populate Fake Values for Your Queries

 Once the queries are normalized in prepared statement style, populate fake values to allow VTexplain to run properly.
 This is because `vtexplain` operates only on concrete (or un-normalized) queries.
 Doing this by textual substitution is shown below and typically requires some trial and error.
 An alternative is to use a MySQL monitoring tool.
 This tool sometimes has a feature where it can provide one concrete query example for every normalized query form, which is ideal for this purpose.